Thank you so much for your blog, it is a blessing, a priceless , very valuable service to fellow Filipinos.

-We have a unique travel style which is a blend of luxury and adventure – seeking out the most incredible experiences on foot, mountain bike, motorbike, up mountains, through rivers and out of aeroplanes, before arriving at a luxury hotel, to be soothed back to life with a spa, a massage and some fine food!
-We love volunteering!
-We started volunteering while investing in our Tantra Yoga certification and Ayurveda massage therapy.
-After getting certified, we practiced and made a living out of it.
-After all of those experiences, we decided to have our own travel blog as our main source of income.
+I have a unique travel style which is a blend of luxury and adventure-seeking out the most incredible experiences on foot, mountain bike, motorbike, up mountains, through rivers and out of aeroplanes, before arriving at a luxury hotel, to be soothed back to life with a spa, a massage, and some fine food!
+I love volunteering!
+I started volunteering while investing in our Tantra Yoga certification and Ayurveda massage therapy.
+After getting certified, I practiced and made a living out of it.
+After all of those experiences, I decided to have our own travel blog as our main source of income.

 It sounds like “catch” =)